TheNewDevl/rrdx/README.md

 Your frontend client server should now be running at http://127.0.0.1:5173/

+**Important : If back end server is not running in the port 3001, you will need to change the server port in the `apps/client/config.ts` file.**

 ## API Documentation

 If backend server is running, my suggest for the transactions API documentation is available